 Yet only an 11 minute game.

 As believers, there are times when much like the Super Bowl, a great deal of our attention is given to things and people that have very little to do with what is actually happening on the playing field of our own lives.
 Despite how exciting the hobby or enticing the invitation, there will always be activities and events that can take up the limited amount of time God has given us to fulfill our purpose.

-When writing to the believers living in Ephesus, whom he also believed were some of the most faithful and productive he had ever encountered, the Apostle Paul wrote these words:
+In Ephesians 5:15-16, the Apostle Paul wrote these words to some believers who were living in a city called Ephesus, whom he also believed were some of the most faithful and productive he had ever encountered:

-“Therefore be careful how you walk, not as unwise men but as wise, making the most of your time, because the days are evil.
-So then do not be foolish, but understand what the will of the Lord is.” – Ephesians 5:15
+Pay careful attention, then, to how you walk — not as unwise people but as wise — making the most of the time, because the days are evil.

 Whether it is the first few minutes of every morning, or during our weekends away from work, it is important that we examine whether or not the time God has given us is being spent on things and people that can bring about something productive in return.
 The more time we casually spend, the less we have to invest in the decisions and plays that can move us closer and closer to our desired goals.

-This year, while some may seek to simply live an eventful life, be sure yours is one that is positioned to win.
+This year, while some may seek to simply live an eventful life, be sure your time is spent positioning yourself to win.